bsholmes/bsholmes-brightmd-takehome/README.md

 ### Production Deploy (Prompt #2)

 If you were asked to make the application you built into a production deployable version, what would you do?
-Please include this written answer as part of your README.

 I would write unit tests for every component in the project which would help catch any regressions that might occur in subsequent development.
 I would setup a CI pipeline in github to run my tests, run 'yarn build' to create a minified build, and to deploy the build to my host of choice (probably AWS).
 I would host at least two branches, one for development and testing and one for public use.